wangyz1999/resume-web/content/publication/EMOLIPSYNC/index.md

 publication_types: ["3"]

 # Publication name and optional abbreviated publication name.
-publication: "Submitted to *Nature*"
+publication: "In Preparation at *Science Robotic*"
-publication_short: "Submitted to *Nature*"
+publication_short: "In Preparation at *Science Robotic*"

-abstract: "Work under review"
+abstract: "In Preparation"

 # Summary.
 An optional shortened abstract.
 summary: ""